adscorp100/mdhomecarebuild/src/content/blog/guide-buying-selling-donating-second-hand-disability-equipment-australia-2025.md

 ## 3. Where to Find Second-Hand Disability Equipment in Australia

 The market for used disability equipment in Australia is diverse, offering several avenues for buyers.
 Knowing where to look and understanding the characteristics of each platform can streamline the search process.
+For a focused look at this topic, see our guide on [where to buy and sell second-hand disability equipment](/blog/where-buy-sell-second-hand-disability-equipment-australia).

 ### 3.1 Online Marketplaces & Classifieds